Ash Code: Perspektive LP (2018) and the first USA tour

 A new single, "Icy Cold", was released on 9 June 2017 as a 7" single, as the first taste of the band's new direction.

-In the video is possible to watch the musicians playing inside the cold eyes of the protagonist.
+In the video the musicians can be seen playing inside the cold eyes of the protagonist.

 On May 18, 2018, the band released the third album Perspektive on Swiss Dark Nights / Manic Depression Records.

 The LP reached the first position in the "Soundcheck" chart of Sonic Seducer and was selected as "Album of the month" too.

 During September 2018 the band announced to have signed with Metropolis Records and every record is repressed on CD and vinyl in exclusive editions for North and South America during the autumn of 2018.

 In the summer of 2019, the band toured the United States for the first time.
 After their final show in Los Angeles on September 9, they recorded a 'Part Time Punks' session at Comp NY Studio with Be Hussey, which was later released on CD including the bonus track "1981".

 Coronavirus days + Fear EP (2020/2022)

 On 14 February 2020, a remix of "She" from Clan of Xymox was released.

-The arrival of the Coronavirus destroyed all the band's plans, a LATAM tour in July 2020 was cancelled and a US tour scheduled for September 2020 too, but the band did not lose heart and was among the first ones to experiment a live streaming from home in March, raising funds for a local hospital.
+The arrival of the Coronavirus spoiled all the band's plans, a LATAM tour in July 2020 was cancelled and a US tour scheduled for September 2020 too, but the band did not lose heart and was among the first ones to experiment a live streaming from home in March, raising funds for a local hospital.

 Thanks to the success of the initiative, the band has been at the forefront working for the organization of the Gothicat Festivals, a series of charity online festivals made with contributions from the best bands of the darkwave/goth scene.

 During the summer 2020 Claudia started the side project Neila Invo, a post-punk female trio.

 On 19 March 2021 Fear EP was released, the work includes three brand new songs and remixes by Clan of Xymox, Molchat Doma and Forever Grey.

 The EP was presented during a live in streaming performance featuring Mike Dudley (The Sound), Eric 13 (Combichrist) and Jon Siren (Iamx, Front Line Assembly, Psyclon Nine, Dismantled).

 In December 2021 the band released a cover of the famous Bauhaus's song "All We Ever Wanted Was Everything" as a tribute to the English band.

 In July 2022 Kill Shelter released "Feed the Fire" featuring Ash Code on vocals and synths, the song is included in the Asylum LP.

 On 28 October 2022 the American skateboarding lifestyle brand Supreme used "Sand" song for a promotional video on their social media.